apache/spark/docs/configuration.md

   <td><code>spark.executor.metrics.pollingInterval</code></td>
   <td>0</td>
   <td>
-    How often to collect executor metrics.
+    How often to collect executor metrics (in milliseconds).
     <br />
     If 0, the polling is done on executor heartbeats (thus at the heartbeat interval, specified by <code>spark.executor.heartbeatInterval</code>).
     If positive, the polling is done at this interval.
-    The unit is millisecond.
   </td>
 </tr>
 </table>